 Ferries to both islands leave Bang Rong Pier approximately hourly throughout the day, and cost 120B.
 Call ahead to your accommodations to arrange transport from the pier.

 Where to Stay -- Some resorts on Ko Yao Noi open all year, while others close during the rainy season (May-Sept).
 There's such a range of choice (with several new places set to open in 2010) that you might pay anywhere between 1,000B and 400,000B for a room (yes, that's for 1 night).
 For a laid-back budget bungalow resort, try Sabai Corner (tel.
-07659-7497; www.sabaicornerbungalows.com), which has a handful of bungalows from 1,000B; each has a different design but all have spacious balconies and hammocks.
-The restaurant here serves up tasty Thai and Italian dishes.
-A good midrange choice is Lom'Lae Resort (tel.
-07659-7486; www.lomlae.com), situated on a tranquil beach at the south end of the island, with rooms from 2,000B (closed May-Sept); it also has a dive shop.
-Right next door (though vegetation is so dense that guests probably never know) is the tiny, upmarket Koyao Bay Pavilions (tel.
-07659-7441; www.koyaobay.com), where the three gorgeous villas go for around 10,000B.
-You'll find similar prices and facilities at Ko Yao Island Resort (tel.
-07659-7474; www.koyao.com), about halfway down the east coast in a former coconut plantation.
-This place has 15 thatched and well-spaced villas with indoor and outdoor bathrooms.
+07659-7497; www.sabaicornerbungalows.com), which has a handful of bungalows from 500B; each has a different design but all have spacious balconies and hammocks.
+An even better budget choice Suntisook (tel.
+07558-2750), situated on a lovely, tranquil beach at the south end of the island, with rooms from 2,000B (often closed May–Sept); it also has a dive shop, a very good restaurant, and tons of hammocks.
+Right next door (though vegetation is so dense that guests probably never know) is the tiny, upscale Koyao Bay Pavilions (www.koyaobay.com; tel.
+07659-7441), where the gorgeous suites, cottages, and private pool villas go for between 5000B and 10,000B, and the Hong Islands in the distance make for stunning scenery.
+You’ll find similar prices and facilities at Ko Yao Island Resort (www.koyao.com; tel.
+07659-7474), about halfway down the east coast in a former coconut plantation.
+This bliss-inducing resort has 15 open-concept (meaning no locks on the doors, but there are safes) thatched and well-spaced villas with indoor and outdoor bathrooms and tip top service.

 Racha Islands & Phang Nga Bay